Dagoberto Campaneris Blanco

 A cousin of Jose Cardenal, the Cuban-born Campaneris was signed by Kansas City scout Felix Delgado in 1961 for a mere $500.
 Originally a catcher, he was soon moved to the infield and quickly advanced through the minors.
 After hitting .325 for the Birmingham Barons of the Southern League in 1964, he was called up by the Athletics in July.
 In his big league debut on July 23rd, he hit a home run off Jim Kaat of the Minnesota Twins on the first pitch he saw.
 He added another homer off Kaat in the seventh inning to become the second player in history to hit two home runs in his first major league game.

 In just his second season, Campaneris led the AL with 12 triples and 51 stolen bases.
-In a September 8th game that year against the California Angels, he became the first man in major league history to play all nine positions in a single game (a feat later matched by Cesar Tovar, Scott Sheldon, and Shane Halter).
+In a September 8th game that year against the California Angels, he became the first man in major league history to play all nine positions in a single game (a feat later matched by Cesar Tovar, Scott Sheldon, Shane Halter and Andrew Romine).
 He went 0 for 3 in the contest and gave up one earned run in one inning on the mound.

 After leading the AL in steals with 52 in 1966, Campy again paced the circuit with 55 stolen bases in 1967.
-On August 29th of the latter year, he hit three triples in a game against the Cleveland Indians to tie a record.
+On August 29, 1967, he hit three triples in a game against the Cleveland Indians to tie a record.
 The A's moved to Oakland, California the next summer, and he paced the circuit in stolen bases for a fourth straight season, this time with a career-high 62.
 He also led the AL with 177 hits while earning a spot on the All-Star team for the first time in his career.

-Campaneris once again paced the AL in steals with 42 in 1970, and that year he clubbed a career-best 22 home runs (he never reached double figures in any other season).
+Campaneris once again paced the AL in steals with 42 in 1970, clubbing a career-best 22 home runs (he never reached double figures in any other season).
 The A's captured the first of five-straight AL West titles in 1971, and the following summer, Campy led the AL in stolen bases for the sixth and final time with 52.
-In the second game of the 1972 ALCS against the Detroit Tigers, he threw his bat at pitcher Lerrin LaGrow after being hit by a pitch.
+In the second game of the 1972 ALCS against the Detroit Tigers, he threw his bat at pitcher Lerrin LaGrow after being hit in the ankle with a pitch in an attempt at intimidation.
 He was suspended for the remainder of the ALCS but allowed to play in the World Series.
-However, he struggled at the plate, hitting just .179 and scoring a single run, but Oakland managed to capture a championship in seven games.
+He struggled at the plate, hitting just .179 and scoring a single run, but Oakland managed to capture a championship in seven games.